Treating Attention-Deficit/Hyperactivity Disorder: ADHD Medications

 Some of the most common symptoms of ADHD in children and adults include:

-If you believe that you or your child are experiencing symptoms of ADHD, consider making an appointment with your primary care provider.
+If you believe that you or your child is experiencing symptoms of ADHD, consider making an appointment with your primary care provider.
 Early diagnosis and treatment can be beneficial when managing ADHD symptoms long-term.
 Some people wait before addressing concerns with their doctor, which may delay diagnosis and valuable treatment.

 Bring any questions or concerns to your appointment to ensure a productive conversation with your or your child’s doctor about ADHD.